Now you’re less likely to miss what’s been brewing in our knowledge base with this weekly digest

 The following text is from the aforementioned Veeam Agent for Linux User Guide restore sections.

-If the disk you want to restore contains an LVM volume group, consider the following:
+If the disk you want to restore contains an Logical Volume Manager (LVM) volume group (VG), consider the following:

 The following commands can be used to review the machine's disk configuration: